jkbkasprzak/mclocalizer/README.md

   -h, --help            show this help message and exit -t --target {file,java_class,java_file}
                         the subject of mclocalizer investigation.
-  --all-commits         force mclocalizer to process all commits in the repository.
   --include-test-dirs   force mclocalizer to include changes made in test directories.
 ```